 Good question!
 I have been a photographer since I was teenager and have ventured in to many other photographic genres such as travel photography, street photography, and nature and macrophotography.
 This has pushed me to learn new technical aspects and has often taken me way outside my comfort zone.

-This is particularly true of my street and travel photography which almost always involves observing and interacting with people who don’t know me, sometimes we don’t even share a common language – but a smile can go a long way!
-If you're interested, take a look at my travel blog posts from Vietnam, Marrakech or Central America or for some of my more recent personal photography take a look at my Instagram page
+This is particularly true of my street and travel photography which almost always involves observing and interacting with people who don’t know me.
+Sometimes we don’t even share a common language – but a smile can go a long way!
+I’ve captured thousands of memories on our travels, particularly from S.E.
+Asia and South America.
+They help me relive the excitement so I’m well aware of the importance of capturing a moment in time.

 The buzz I get from this has proved to be an exceptional training ground for my documentary wedding photography tuning the skills of anticipation and observation of human behaviour.
 In the end, it all comes down to the way you interact with people, and how you photograph them!

-Understandably your friends and family are really excited to be part of your big day and they want to capture photo memories for themselves and to share with you, and I’m sure that you will love receiving them too!
+Understandably your friends and family are really excited to be part of your big day.
+They want to capture photo memories for themselves and to share with you, and I’m sure that you will love receiving them too!

 Perversely, the advent of all the amazing smartphone/i-Pad camera technology has persuaded some couples to request an ‘unplugged wedding‘ for just the ceremony part of their special day.

-They just want their guests to fully experience the special occasion, listen to every word spoken, really feel the love and emotion and maybe even squeeze the hand of their partner rather than push the shutter button!
-An ‘unplugged wedding’ ceremony will probably help your photographer to not miss a special moment through a raised i-Pad unintentionally obscuring the view at just the wrong moment.
+They just want their guests to fully experience the special occasion.
+To listen to every word spoken, really feel the love and emotion and maybe even squeeze the hand of their partner rather than push the shutter button!
+An ‘unplugged wedding’ ceremony may even help your photographer to not miss a special moment through a raised i-Pad unintentionally obscuring the view at just the wrong moment.